How Do Data Analysts Respond to AI Assistance? A Wizard-of-Oz Study: Background and Related Work

 Similarly, analysis planning relates closely to \textit{multiverse analysis}~\cite{Steegen2016IncreasingTT, Simonsohn2015SpecificationCD}, a statistical analysis paradigm whereby analysts consider, specify, and report all reasonable decisions and combinations of decisions.
-Through assessing hundreds or even thousands of analyses based on these choices, a multiverse approach highlights how different analysis decisions can influence final outcomes.
-However, despite the importance of well-practiced analysis planning, empirical studies observed analysts struggle to reason about their analysis decisions \cite{Liu2019PathsEP, Liu2020UnderstandingTR}.
-Often, they are unaware of potential alternative decisions in the end-to-end data analysis process (i.e., the phases of data collection, data wrangling, statistical modeling, and evaluation).
+Through assessing potentially thousands of analyses based on these choices, a multiverse approach highlights how different decisions can influence final outcomes.
+Despite the importance of analysis planning, empirical studies observed analysts struggle to reason about their analysis decisions \cite{Liu2019PathsEP, Liu2020UnderstandingTR}.
+Often, they are unaware of potential alternative decisions in the end-to-end data analysis process.
 Our work aims to guide analysts in recognizing, understanding, and reflecting on these overlooked but important decisions.

 Prior work developed systems to simplify the planning of statistical models and statistical tests~\cite{Jun2022TisaneAS, Jun2019TeaAH}.
-Additionally, data-driven systems, such as Lodestar~\cite{Raghunandan2022LodestarSI}, EDAssistant~\cite{Li2021EDAssistantSE}, and ATENA \cite{El2020AutomaticallyGD}, add structure to analyses and offer recommendations for data science steps and exploratory data analysis (EDA) workflows.
-However, these systems focused on specific parts of the analysis process (i.e., statistical modeling or EDA) and/or based their recommendations on predicting the next steps in an analysis.
+Data-driven systems (like Lodestar~\cite{Raghunandan2022LodestarSI}, EDAssistant~\cite{Li2021EDAssistantSE}, and ATENA \cite{El2020AutomaticallyGD}) add structure to analyses and offer recommendations for data science and exploratory data analysis (EDA) workflows.
+However, these systems focused on specific parts of the analysis process (e.g., modeling or EDA) or based their recommendations on predicting the next steps in an analysis.
 In contrast, \textit{we emphasize analysis planning for the entire end-to-end analysis and as a highly iterative process}.

 Specifically, we aim to support analysts in considering alternative decisions and revisiting prior decisions as new insights emerge.
 We view LLM-supported data analysis assistants as a promising solution.
-Furthermore, these assistants could be seamlessly integrated with existing multiverse analysis systems~\cite{Liu2020BobaAA, Sarma2021multiverseMA, Gu2022UnderstandingAS} to help analysts conduct multiverse analyses.
+Furthermore, these assistants could be integrated with existing multiverse analysis systems~\cite{Liu2020BobaAA, Sarma2021multiverseMA, Gu2022UnderstandingAS}.
 Thus, as planning assistants help analysts consider and structure alternative decisions, multiverse tools help them author, execute, and evaluate these decisions within a ``multiverse'' of alternative analyses.

 For these benefits to be realized, we must learn what specific feedback analysts need and under what circumstances assistance would be most useful to them.
 To begin exploring factors that influence favorable suggestions, we first categorize suggestion content (Sec. \ref{sec:suggestions}).
 Using this categorization, we develop a prototype interface and conduct a \woz study (Sec. \ref{sec:labstudy}) to investigate the helpfulness and impact of such suggestions.